RealWagmi/anon-integration-guide/projects/beets-lst/README.md

 1. Basic Operations

+    - **Staking**
         - "Stake 100 S in @beets-lst"
         - "Stake half of my Sonic in @beets-lst"
+        - "How many stS do I have in @beets-lst
+    - **Unstaking**
         - "Unstake 100 stS from @beets-lst"
+        - "Unstake all of my stS from @beets-lst"
         - "Unstake 100 S worth of stS from @beets-lst"
+    - **Withdrawing**
+        - "How long before I can withdraw from @beets-lst?"
+        - "Show open withdrawals from @beets-lst"
-    - "Unstake all of my stS from @beets-lst"
+        - "Claim <withdraw_id> from @beets-lst"
-    - "Withdraw all of my stS from @beets-lst"
+        - "Claim all from @beets-lst"
+    - **Info**
         - "How much is worth 1 stS in @beets-lst?"
         - "How much is worth 1 S in @beets-lst?"

-2. Information Queries
-    - "Get my stS balance in @beets-lst"
-    - "How long before I can withdraw S from @beets-lst?"
+        - "How much Sonic is in the protocol @beets-lst?"

 ## Available Functions